ArtemGr/gun/notes/12-map.md

 # work group

 @mhelander on SEA: “my part was to make SEA to work, how it's integrated into Gun is more @marknadal super skills I think...”, continued at https://discord.com/channels/612645357850984470/612645357850984473/793023656795045920

+@mimiza: “I only implemented SEA.certify().
+It's just a small part in SEA.
+I don't even know SEA better than @mhelander”

+Mark: “@mhelander @jabis @mmalmi @rogowski @mimiza @go1dfish @Dletta probably have the best understanding of various internal parts”

+#docs-wiki can be used for pubsub